Kevsterking/Synopsis/README.md

 ## Description

 Managing and accurately describing a system, meaning all of its parts and their relations, can be difficult.
-Especially given the most common
+Especially given today's most common practice for doing this - *plain text*.

 __Synopsis__ is designed to give the power to create the simplest and most understandable overview of any type of system.
 It does this with the drawing of diagrams similar to [block diagrams](https://en.wikipedia.org/wiki/Block_diagram).
 A diagram consists of certain elements:

-- Nodes (nodes are the atoms).
+- Nodes (nodes are the atoms of a diagram - they represent ***something***).
-- Edges (edges represents relationships between nodes and describe their interraction).
+- Edges (edges represents the relationships between nodes and describe the way in which they interract).

-a demonstration:
+Here is a demonstration of how nodes and edges may be depicted:

 ![Nodes & Edges](https://en.hackndo.com/assets/uploads/2019/07/graphe_before.png)